-Restructuring & Insolvency Comparative Guide - - Australia
+Restructuring & Insolvency Comparative Guide

 When a company is in the zone of insolvency, the concern usually changes from that of concern for the company to a personal concern, as the directors can be held personally liable for trading while insolvent (see question 6.2).

 There is no positive obligation for directors to commence insolvency proceedings at a particular time.
-However, the legislative penalty to directors for trading while insolvent generally turns directors' mind to commencing insolvency proceedings when the company cannot pay its debts as and when they fall due.
+However, the legislative penalty for directors for trading while insolvent generally turns directors' mind to commencing insolvency proceedings when the company cannot pay its debts as and when they fall due.

 One situation creates a somewhat positive obligation to appoint a voluntary administrator: where there are outstanding taxation liabilities and the Australian Taxation Office has issued a director penalty notice (DPN).
 The DPN usually states that a company has 21 days to repay its outstanding tax debts.
-If it cannot, it must appoint a voluntary administrator prior to the expiration of the DPN; otherwise, the director will be deemed to be personally liable for the tax debts of the company.
+If it cannot, it must appoint a voluntary administrator prior to the expiration of the DPN; otherwise, the directors will be deemed to be personally liable for the tax debts of the company.

 6.2 Are there any circumstances in which the directors could incur personal liability in the context of a debtor's insolvency?

-A director can be held liable for debts of a corporation if he or she continued to incur liabilities at a time when he or she knew, or reasonably should have known, that the company was insolvent.
+A director can be held liable for debts of a corporation if they continued to incur liabilities at a time when they knew, or reasonably should have known, that the company was insolvent.
 A director will be liable for debts while trading insolvent in the following circumstances:

-- He or she was a director of the company when it incurred the debt;
+- They were a director of the company when it incurred the debt;

 - The debt was incurred while the company was insolvent (or it became insolvent in incurring the debt or debts);

-- At the time, there was reasonable grounds to suspect the company was insolvent (or would become insolvent) when the debt is incurred; and
+- At the time, there were reasonable grounds to suspect that the company was insolvent (or would become insolvent) when the debt was incurred; and

-- A reasonable director in his or her position should be aware that the company was or would become insolvent.
+- A reasonable director in their position should have been aware that the company was or would become insolvent.

 In September 2017, safe harbour provisions were inserted in the Corporations Act 2001 (Cth).
 Subject to certain eligibility conditions, the safe harbour offers a director a defence to an insolvent trading action.